Bobbo117/MQ135-Air-Quality-Sensor/README.md

 3. A0 to esp8266 A0 via voltage divider *
 4. D0 unused

 * 170K and 330k voltage divider is used to reduce MQ135 5v max output from A0 to ESP8266 or esp32 3.3v input.
-The oltage divider is not necessary if using an Arduino board that can handle 5v input voltage.
+The voltage divider is not necessary if using an Arduino board that can handle 5v input voltage.

 OLED Display pins (optional):